Kong/kubernetes-ingress-controller/docs/concepts/custom-resources.md

-[Custom Resources][k8s-crd] in Kubernetes allow controllers to extend Kubernetes-style declarative APIs that are specific to certain application.
+[Custom Resources][k8s-crd] in Kubernetes allow controllers to extend Kubernetes-style declarative APIs that are specific to certain applications.

 A few custom resources are bundled with Kong Ingress Controller to configure settings that are specific to Kong and provide fine-grained control over